The Interview Process: What to Ask a Contractor Before You Let Them Into Your Home

 Michael Ch: Ask specifically how long they’ve been working in New York City, and ask for examples of similar projects.
 Not just photos.
 Addresses, building types, project scope.
 You want to understand whether they’ve actually dealt with what your project involves.

+What that means in practice varies by building.
 Pre-war buildings on the Upper East Side and Upper West Side often have original plumbing, asbestos-containing materials, and lead paint in older finishes.
-A contractor working in those buildings should be raising those issues before you do.
+A contractor working in those buildings should be raising those issues before you do, not because they’re required to alarm you, but because a professional who has worked in pre-war Manhattan already knows to account for testing and remediation in their timeline and budget.

 Michael Ch: If a contractor looks at a pre-war apartment and doesn’t mention asbestos or lead paint testing, that’s a gap.
 Those aren’t edge cases here.
 They’re standard considerations.